SteelCompendium/data-md-dse/Bestiary/Goblin Monarch.md

 - name: Meat Shield
   type: Triggered Action
   keywords:
-  - Melee
+  - —
-  distance: Reach 1
+  distance: Melee 1
   target: One ally
   trigger: A creature targets the monarch with an attack.
   effects: